JL-Samper/Project-Showcase-Challenge/README.md

 # System Overview

 The system can be mainly divided in two parts: the neural network and the federated environment.
-The former covers the design of the neural algorithm and its performance for DR diagnosis using kaggle datasets (), whereas the latter covers the integration of the neural network in a federated architecture.
+The former covers the design of the neural algorithm and its performance for DR diagnosis using [kaggle datasets](https://www.kaggle.com/benjaminwarner/resized-2015-2019-blindness-detection-images), whereas the latter covers the integration of the neural network in a federated architecture.
 The whole development have been done with PyTorch and PySyft.

 ##### Neural Network Implementation